Siftah/get_iplayer/get_iplayer.md

 '[Netiquette](http://david.woodhou.se/email.html)' — no HTML, no
 top-posting, no excessive quotations, etc.

-Links to some documentation can be found **[[here|Home]]**.

 ## Development

 get_iplayer can be found on GitHub:

 <https://github.com/dinkypumpkin/get_iplayer>

-Feel free to fork the repository and submit pull requests.
+Please feel free to fork the repository and submit pull requests.
 Source code archives for release versions of get_iplayer can be downloaded from:

 <https://github.com/dinkypumpkin/get_iplayer/tags>

-The get_iplayer code can also be found in the [Git](http://git-scm.com/) version control repository at `git://git.infradead.org/get_iplayer.git` ([browse](http://git.infradead.org/get_iplayer.git)).
-You may submit patches to the mailing list.

-If you submit patches for get_iplayer, make sure they apply cleanly to the current git tree, and that they're not mangled by your email software.
-Sending the patch to yourself first, then checking that you can save it to a file and apply it, is a useful technique.

 ## Uses